 What are Skunks?

-Skunks are cat-sized mammals that are often recognized by their black and white fur.
+Skunks are cat-sized mammals that have black and white fur on their body.
 They are usually found in North and South America.
 A skunk belongs to the family of Mephilidae, and it can leave a cloud of foul mist that can stay on you for days.
-Skunk is also called polecat or black and white mammal of North and South America.
+Skunk is also infamous as polecats or black and white mammals of North and South America.

 Why are Skunks Dangerous?

 Domesticated skunks can be wonderful pets if you are brave enough to keep one.
-Wild ones are a different story altogether.
+However, the ones that grow in the wild are a different story altogether.
 Since skunks are very sensitive to rabies, they can put you in a difficult situation.
 It is serious, as rabies can be easily transferred to humans and pets.
-They also suffer from worms.
+Moreover, skunks also suffer from worms.
 That’s why they may be hosts to a wide variety of fleas and ticks on their bodies.
 So, a close encounter with a skunk could mean a close encounter with these pests or parasites as well.

-Skunks’ favorite food is insects.
-That’s why insects attract skunks the most.
+Skunks’ favorite food is insects, that’s why insects attract skunks the most.
 Skunks can eat pet food and are attracted to your homes by that as well.
-Fresh greens or plants in your garden can be a treat for the skunks too.
-Skunks eat grubs, earthworms.
+Fresh greens or plants in your garden can be a treat for the skunks as well.
+Skunks eat grubs and earthworms.
 Moreover, in bad times they also eat garbage.
 In simple words, any home is a treat box for these mammals as the presence of one or all of these elements is expected in homes.

 How to Get Rid of Skunks with Chocolate